eldeeb91/Marlin_ESP32_3D_Scanner/README.md

  - Mechanical Parts for 3 Steppers [Done]
  - Custom Gcode for obtaining TOF value "G200" using Adafruit library [Done]
  - Checking usb connection for Octoprint and other serial applications [Done]
+ - Get the high accuery of TOF sensor to work [ ]
  - Enable wifi to be independet of the usb cable [ ]
  - Finalize mechanincal desing [ ]
  - Checking the distance vs accuaracy [ ]